Wednesday, May 25, 2016

 “Christmas is coming!
 The goose is getting fat!” sang an old man from a street corner near London’s Tower Bridge.
 “Please put a penny in the old man’s hat!”
 Several passersby dropped coins into his hat as he belted out the familiar nursery rhyme.
 “If you haven’t got a penny, then a ha’penny will do.
 If you haven’t got a ha’penny, then God bless you!” he sang.

-The old man had been standing on the street corner all morning in the blistering cold winter with his hat.
+The old man had been standing on the street corner all morning in the blistering cold, holding out his hat.
 In between asking for pennies, he sang Christmas carols to attract more charity.
-He didn’t mind the cold, but only hoped to collect extra money for those in need at Christmas.
+He didn’t mind the cold.
+Since he had no family of his own, he hoped the money might bring a little Christmas cheer to the boy who lived next door.
 Above the skyline, he could see the dome of St. Paul’s Cathedral.

 “This is for you,” said a beautiful woman with long, golden hair.
 Her face glowed, and she emptied her purse into his hat.
-She left a trail that looked like diamonds in the snow.
+She left a trail of what looked like diamonds in the snow.

 “God rest ye, merry gentlemen,” he sang in a deep baritone voice.
 After he finished the first verse, he kept going for six more.

-Although the old man had no family, he was more concerned for his neighbors than he was about himself.
+Although the old man had no family, he was more concerned for his neighbors than for himself.
 The father of the family next door had been out of work for more than six months, watching over his sickly son.
 The mother had passed away from tuberculosis a few years ago during a very hard winter, and the boy had lost hope.

 So, the old man had decided that the rocking horse and train set that he had given the boy last year were not enough—there must also be a goose for Christmas.